valtimo-platform/valtimo-documentation/valtimo-implementation/components/valtimo-list/valtimo-list.md

 ></valtimo-list>
 ```

-Then add the following to your controller
+The actions are defined in the component's controller
 ```typescript
 public readonly itemActions: any[] = [{
   'columnName': 'delete',